 Once that is installed you will want to run all the available updates and reboot the system.
 I prefer using the terminal, and since it’s so easy you may as well too.
 You can call up a terminal in any version of Ubuntu by using the ctrl-alt-T key combination.
 Then run these commands in order.

 sudo apt update

 (You will be asked to invisibly enter your password.)

 Once the system has rebooted, you may want to take a moment to install Opera (which is my preferred browser).

-You can install Skype by doing the same thing over at the Skype site (use whatever is the latest version of Ubuntu they list which was 12.04 as of this writing).
+You can install Skype by doing the same thing over at the Skype site (use whatever is for your version of Ubuntu).

 Next you may want to ensure you are able to ssh into the machine.
 (If you are not sure, feel free to do this anyway.
 It could come in handy later.)
 For whatever reason ssh is not installed by default so here it is.

 If you have any plans to use Samba file sharing systems, the step I always forget when I’m setting up the connections is to add the file system support for Samba.
 May as well do that now.